EXXETA/wordpress-plugin-donations/README.md

 - WooCommerce is (initially) set up
     - Currency: Euro

 # Plugin Development

 This repository contains a docker-compose configuration for a reproducible environment during development.
-The directory `./donations-plugin` is mounted into the wordpress container.
+The directory `./wwf-donations-plugin` will be mounted into the wordpress container.

 ## Requirements for development